-What is Legal Custody?
+What is legal custody?

-What is Physical Custody?
+What is physical custody?

 Physical custody refers to where children live on a regular basis.
 Generally speaking, physical custody is either joint physical custody, wherein the child spends significant time with both parents, or sole physical custody wherein the child spends substantially greater time with one parent than the other.
-The starting public policy of the state recognizes that children have two biological parents, and that it is in a child's best interests to have both parents significantly involved in their lives.
-Often there are reasons for a Court to consider deviating from this preference, including substance abuse issues, physical abuse, neglect or poor decision making by a parent.
+The starting public policy of the state recognizes that children have two biological parents and that it is in a child's best interests to have both parents significantly involved in their lives.
+Often there are reasons for a court to consider deviating from this preference, including substance abuse issues, physical abuse, neglect, or poor decision-making by a parent.
 Other terms are also used in the physical custody context depending on the custodial arrangement.
 For instance, where there is a marked disparity in the time each parent has the child, the parent with more time may be deemed as having primary custody and the custodial parent, with the other parent deemed the non-custodial parent having visitation time.
 Physical custody is often a very contentious and highly litigated area of the law.
 Seek the advice of an experienced attorney to understand your rights and responsibilities.
 We take pride in being the best divorce attorney in the greater San Diego County area.

-Do I Really Need an Attorney?
+Do I really need an attorney?

 Can I file for divorce in California?